-The Jack and Judy Lassiter Endowed Scholarship will be awarded annually with preference given to a non-traditional student for one year.
-This scholarship is made possible by donations from family, friends and businesses honoring Jack and Judy Lassiters' accomplishments at the University of Arkansas Community College at Batesville.
+The Jack and Judy Lassiter Endowed Scholarship is awarded annually with preference given to a non-traditional student for one year.
+This scholarship is provided by donations from family, friends and businesses honoring Jack and Judy Lassiters' accomplishments at the University of Arkansas Community College at Batesville.